 Think this scheme is limited to having blue tiles on the walls and floors?
 Think again!

-Alongside towels and window dressings, bathtubs now come in a whole range of colours – so you could get exactly the shade you want on your tub’s exterior, turning it into a statement in itself.
+Alongside towels and window dressings, bathtubs now come in a whole range of colours.
+So you can get exactly the shade you want on your tub’s exterior, turning it into a statement in itself.

-And if that doesn’t convince you, or you don’t have the necessary floor area for a bath… yes, there are colourful toilets, too.
+And if that doesn’t convince you, or you don’t have the necessary floor area for a bath… Yes, there are colourful toilets, too, in a blue Monday hue.

 Go on, be bold.